amuse logo yellow

 2) Distrokid

 Distrokid is a music distribution service that gets your tracks onto all the major music stores and streaming platforms.
-Users pay a yearly fee of $24.99 to upload unlimited albums and songs and artists always keep 100% of their rights and royalties.
+Users pay a yearly fee from $24.99 to upload unlimited albums and songs and artists always keep 100% of their rights and royalties.

 3) CD Baby